SSIEK-unimelb/comp30019-proj/README.md

 - Online survey
   - Simple statistical measures can be used for the quantitative questions to observe trends in the data
     - Filter to look at target audience vs non-target audience
-    - Calculate mean/median/range etc. for our Likert scale ratings (1 = strongly disagree, 5 = strongly agree) and look for consistent trends across surveys
+    - Calculate mean/median/range etc. for our Likert scale ratings (1 = strongly disagree, 5 = strongly agree) and look for consistent trends across surveys and questions
   - Group and analyse similar open-ended responses to identify key trends in the qualitative data
     - Same as in-person, group by component/section
+    - Note the key feedback from each survey response

 **Timeline**